abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/circle-ci-aws/resource-class.md

 ---

 ## Create a Resource Class for Self-Hosted Runner in CircleCI
-This guide describes how to set up a **Resource Class** in the **CircleCI Web Dashboard** for a **self-hosted runner**.
+This guide describes creating a **Resource Class** in the **CircleCI Web Dashboard** for a **self-hosted runner**.
-A Resource Class serves as a unique identifier for your runner and connects it to your CircleCI namespace, enabling jobs to utilize your custom machine environment.
+A Resource Class uniquely identifies the runner and links it to your CircleCI namespace, enabling jobs to run on your custom machine environment.

 ### Steps